MicrosoftDocs/win32/desktop-src/gdi/using-regions.md

 ---
-Description: This topic has code examples for the following tasks. ms.assetid: df8c4ace-349c-45f2-9f47-60e6be1edf85
+description: This topic has code examples for the following tasks. ms.assetid: df8c4ace-349c-45f2-9f47-60e6be1edf85
 title: Using Regions (Windows GDI) ms.topic: article